mahesh-panchal/nextflow-novice/_episodes/03-channels.md

 ## Reading data into a workflow

-The primary method of reading data into a Nextflow workflow is to use Channel factories.
+The primary method of reading data into a Nextflow workflow is to use Channel factories; methods that produce channels.

 There are several channel factories available: